Tiiao/tiiao.github.io/_pages/about.md

 I obtained my Bachelor's degree in mathematics with a dual degree in computer science at University of Science and Technology of China.

 **In Summer 2025, I will join <a href="https://datascience.ucsd.edu">the Halıcıoğlu Data Science Institute</a> at UC San Diego as a tenure-track Assistant Professor.
 I will have PhD openings for Fall 2025.
 If you are interested, please apply to the PhD program in the Halıcıoğlu Data Science Institute at UC San Diego and mention my name in your application.**

-**I am happy to host (remote) visitors and research interns.
-Please feel free to reach out if you are interested.**